Xpitfire/MonitoringRenamingTool/README.md

 -path | path which should be monitored
--file-prefix | prefix of the generated file (includes internal counter) -output | optional parameter for defining the destination path -interval | interval for the monitoring in seconds
+-file-prefix | prefix of the generated file (includes internal counter) -output | optional parameter for defining the destination path -interval | optional interval for the monitoring in seconds